 Some would recommend recalling why you set your original goals to reconnect with them.
 This works too.
 Clearing out your past goals list and setting new ones is the most effective if your original goals list was set a long while back.
 If the original goals you set are really what you want, then they will re-emerge in your new goals list.
 It’s good because it signals a convergence of your desires.

 With a clean piece of paper / document, ask yourself – “What are the goals I want to set for myself?”
 Write them down on the paper.

 Think about the different areas of your life as you set your goals.
 Your health, fitness, relationships, family, friends, romance, career, work, business, finance, material wealth, habits, mindsets, achievements, spirituality, recreation, passion, studies, growth, sleeping/waking time, diets, etc are some areas to start off with.

 Take as long as you need to write them.
-It’s possible that you get on a roll from writing this that you just keep writing on and on.
-I know whenever I do goal setting, it doesn’t end within that sitting.
+It’s possible that you get on a roll from writing this that you just keep writing on and on. :D I know whenever I set goals, it doesn’t end within that sitting.
 New goals and ideas continue to hit me after that.
 Same for my clients too – Some of them continue to have new goals after writing their initial set of goals during our sessions.

 Get Started With Your Goals

 Now you have set your goals, it’s time to bring them to life.
 The difference is now you are driven by true inspiration, and not obligation. :)